 Skin tags are most likely to occur under the arms (armpits) or between the legs (groin area).
 They are also common under the breasts, on the neck and eyelids.
 Anywhere that constant friction occurs on the body may result in skin tags.

 People who are overweight or obese are more likely to get skin tags.
 However, this is not so much attributed to their weight but rather to the fact that there are more skin folds and friction is a greater problem for individuals who are overweight.
 Increased sugar may be another contributing factor.

 Obesity can result in the appearance of these tiny flaps of skin in less common areas than those described above.
 The tags are also more likely to become problematic in people who are overweight as the increased friction can cause them to get longer (elongated), break off or become irritated and uncomfortable.

 Pregnancy comes with weight gain which results in friction and therefore there is a greater prevalence or occurrence of skin tags in pregnant women.
-However, hormonal changes during pregnancy may also be a cause of skin tags as can collagen production which is affected by pregnancy.
+However, hormonal changes during pregnancy may also be a cause of skin tags as hormones promote collagen production which is affected by pregnancy.